 Show the QR code to the staff member (find it in the email you received or by logging in to the Nantou Bus Company website, clicking the person icon, and then clicking on the ticket).

-When the bus comes, if space on it is limited, the driver will check to see who in the line has booked seats.
-Since you do, you should get priority entrance on the bus.
-Those who are swiping with EasyCard or Klook vouchers will get last priority.
+When the bus comes, if space on it is limited, the driver will check to see who in the line has tickets for booked seats.
+Since you do, you’ll get priority entrance on the bus.
+You’ll swipe your EasyCard to pay as you board the bus.

 And that’s it.
 Enjoy the ride!